AraBlocks/ara-util/README.md

 > **Stability: 2** Stable

-Returns the normalized `DID` of a document owner, or first entry in the `authentication` array of a `DDO`.
+Returns the `DID` identifier of a document owner, or first entry in the `authentication` array of a `DDO`.
 The difference between this function and `util.getAFSOwnerIdentity` is that this function does not do any resolving.

 - `ddo` - document to retrieve owner from